-During treatment, psychotherapy usually works more gradually than medication and may take time to show its full effects.
+During treatment, psychotherapy usually works more gradually than medication and may take time to show the full effects.
 However, the benefits may be long lasting.
-Remember that people can react differently to psychotherapy, just as they do the medicine.
+Remember that people can react differently to psychotherapy, as they do to medicine.
 Marital therapy and counselling for children in affected families may also be of value.
 Once the acute episode is over, long-term psychotherapy can help maintain stability and prevent further episodes, but cannot replace long-term preventive treatment with medication.

-What can you do to help yourself?
+How can you help yourself?

-- First, become an expert on your illness.
-Since bipolar disorder is a lifetime condition (like many other medical disorders such as diabetes), it is essential that you and your family or others close to you learn all about it.
-Learn as much as you can about bipolar disorder.
+- Firstly, become an expert on your illness.
+Since bipolar mood disorder is a lifetime condition (like many other medical disorders such as diabetes), it is essential that you and your family or others close to you learn all about it.
 The more you know, the more control you have over your life.
 Read books, attend lectures, talk to your doctor or therapist. - Be your doctor's partner.
 Take your medication as prescribed.
-Inform your doctor of all the medication you are taking. - Maintain a regular pattern of activity.
-Do not be frenetic or drive yourself impossibly hard.
+Inform your doctor of all medication you are taking. - Maintain a regular pattern of activity.
+Do not become frenetic or drive yourself impossibly hard.
 Maintain a stable sleep pattern.
 Go to bed around the same time each night and get up about the same time each morning.
 Disrupted sleep patterns appear to cause chemical changes in your body that can trigger mood episodes.
 If you have to take a trip where you will change time zones and might have jet lag, get advice from your doctor. - Do not use alcohol or illicit drugs.
 These chemicals cause an imbalance in how the brain works.
 This can, and often does, trigger mood episodes and interferes with your medications.
-You may sometimes find it tempting to use alcohol or illicit drugs to "treat" your own mood or sleep problems- but this almost always makes matters worse.
-If your have a problem with substances, ask your doctor for help, and consider self help groups such as Alcohol Anonymous. - Be very careful about "everyday" use of small amounts of alcohol, caffeine and some over-the -counter medications for colds, allergies, or pain.
+You may sometimes find it tempting to use alcohol or illicit drugs to treat your own mood or sleep problems but this almost always makes matters worse.
+If you have a problem with substances, ask your doctor for help, and consider self help groups such as Alcoholics Anonymous. - Be very careful about everyday use of small amounts of alcohol, caffeine and some over-the-counter medications for colds, allergies, or pain.
 Even small amounts of these substances can interfere with sleep, mood or your medication. - Support from family and friends can help a lot.
 However, you should also realise that it is not always easy to live with someone who has mood swings.
-If all of you learn as much as possible about bipolar disorder, you will be better able to help reduce the inevitable stress and mutual criticisms that the disorder can cause.
-Even the "calmest" family will sometimes need outside help in dealing with the stress of a loved one who
+Even the calmest family will sometimes need outside help in dealing with the stress of a loved one who has continuous symptoms.

-- has continuous symptoms. - Ask your doctor or therapist to help educate both of you and your family about bipolar disorder.
+- Ask your doctor or therapist to help educate you and your family about bipolar mood disorder.
 Family therapy or joining a support group can be very helpful. - Try to reduce stress at work.
-Of course you want to do your very best at work, but always remember that avoiding relapses is of primary importance and in the long run will increase your overall productivity.
-Try to keep predictable hours that allow you to get to sleep at a reasonable time.
-If mood symptoms interfere with your ability to work, discuss with your doctor whether to "tough it out" or take time off.
-How much to discuss openly with employers and co-workers is ultimately up to you.
-If you are unable to work, you might have a family member tell your employer that you are not feeling well and that you under a doctor's care and will return to work as soon as possible.
+Of course you want to do your very best at work, but always remember that avoiding relapses is of the highest importance and in the long run this will increase your overall productivity.
+Try to keep predictable hours and go to sleep at a reasonable time.
+If mood symptoms interfere with your ability to work, discuss this with your doctor.
+How much you wish to discuss about your health with employers and co-workers is ultimately up to you.
+Ask a family member to inform your employer if you are unable to go to work.